chris-peakin/music-library/README.md

 If you want, you can take a look at the tests in the tests folder and add to them, but the current tests cover the rudimentary operations that we would typically like to do with the tables.

+The code is setup in a way that a test database and test tables are created to perform the tests and then deleted when the tests are finished.

+## Using the Database

+We need to enter `npm start` in our terminal in order to:

+1. Create the database, the artist and album tables if they don't already exist.
+They won't be created again if they already exist.
+2. `GET`, `POST`, `PATCH` or `DELETE` requests using Postman.
+3. Make changes to the database using Node (ie. in the terminal).

+### Using MySQLWorkbench

+The syntax used by MySQLWorkbench is very simple to follow, and a link to the official documentation is provided below in the Links section.
+The test files also provide examples of commands that can be fed into a MySQLWorkbench query to manipulate the database.

+Creating an artist:

+`INSERT INTO Artist (name, genre) VALUES ('Biffy Clyro', 'alternative')`

+`INSERT INTO Artist (name, genre) VALUES ('Within Temptation', 'metal')`

+Finding an artist by its ID:

+`SELECT * FROM Artist WHERE id = ?` (where ? is the artist's id number, which increases incrementally with each new artist added)

+Deleting an artist by its ID:

+`DELETE FROM Artist WHERE id = ?`

+### Using Postman

+`npm start` needs to have been run and Node needs to be running for Postman to be used to interact with the database.

+The App will listen on port 3000 by default by the code, but this can be changed if desired.

+As illustrated by the test files, `GET` requests are good for reading all artists/albums or an artist/album by its ID. `POST` requests can be used to create artists/albums. `PATCH` requests can be used to update artists/albums based on their ID. `DELETE` requests can be used to delete artists/albums based on their ID.

+If the ID is not required, `http://localhost:3000/artist` is where you send your request using Postman, and if it IS required `http://localhost:3000/artist/:artistid` where `:artistid` is the desired artist ID.

 ## Links
 ### Software to download